I’ve Received a Fine in NSW, What Happens Now?

 If you believe there has been a mistake in issuing you a fine or there are other reasons that contributed to the offence that need to be considered, you can request a review.

-• The offence did not take place or the fine has been issued in error;
+- The offence did not take place or the fine had been issued in error.

-• You were not responsible for the vehicle at the time of offence;
+- You were not responsible for the vehicle at the time of the offence.

 If you disagree with the findings of the review, you can elect to take the matter to court, in which case you will be given an initial court date during which you can either seek to have your case listed for a defended hearing, or enter a guilty plea and request leniency such as a section 10 dismissal.

-However, you should be aware that the maximum penalties applicable in court may be a lot higher than the fine you were issued, and you may even be liable for the other side’s costs if you lose and, in the case of a criminal infringement notice, a conviction being entered in your criminal record.
+However, you should be aware that the maximum penalties applicable in court may be a lot higher than the fine you were issued, and you may even be liable for the other side’s costs if you lose and, in the case of a CIN, a conviction being entered in your criminal record.

-It should be noted that a criminal conviction will not be recorded against your name through being issued with a fine; only a court can give you a criminal record.
+If should be noted that a criminal conviction will not be recorded against your name when you are issued with a fine.
+Rather, only a court can give you a criminal record.

 Unable to pay?